 There’s always a deal to be made.
 And in uncertain times, conservative underwriting can help you land a deal that will make you money, even in the worst-case scenario.
-Today, we speak with Ashcroft Capital Director of Investor Relations, Travis Watts about the value of conservative underwriting and what he did to become a full-time passive investor.
+Today, we speak with Ashcroft Capital Director of Investor Relations, Travis Watts about the value of conservative underwriting and what it takes to achieve time freedom.
 We open our conversation by exploring Travis’s journey into real estate.
 After talking about how your free time builds up in direct proportion to the increase to your income stream, we touch on the challenges of scaling your investments.
 We then dive into how Travis overcame these obstacles through self-educating and discovering multifamily syndication — an ideal investment path for his portfolio.
 On the topic of his portfolio, Travis opens up about the returns he’s had during the pandemic and why he’s making deals in different states.
 A significant theme this episode, Travis provides his perspective on why he makes deals during times of economic uncertainty.
 Following this, Travis unpacks what he looks for in deals while highlighting the value of conservative underwriting.
 Another insight, Travis emphasizes the importance of finding the right sponsorship team.
 As he explains, you don’t bet on a deal.
 You bet on the people making the deal.
 Near the end of the episode, we chat about why education has been Travis’s key to success.
 Tune in to hear more of Travis’s top investing tips, with specifics on how he became a full-time passive investor.

 Key Points From This Episode: